 "but is rather that ensemble of social relations which precipitates out of a primordium which comes before social causation - a core which, crucially, remains active throughout life.
 Before the self, there is being; and before being is the unconscious primordium.
 Society intersects with the individual through a set of cultural representations.
 It is a naming, a designation, an affixing from without.
 Without this naming, the stuff of a person would never take form.
-But the unconscious, in its core, is prerepresentational."31

-Thus, there are fundamental aspects of being that connect us, physically, psychologically and ontologically, with greater (or deeper) realities of how the flourishing of life on earth is constitutive of the human good, as we dialectically develop in relation to the planetary whole.
+But the unconscious, in its core, is prerepresentational."31 evolution through our own self-development.
+The overriding ethical challenge to humanity is to determine how we can follow our own path of self-realization as a human community while at the same time allowing the entire earth community to continue its processes of self-manifestation and evolutionary unfolding.37 A crucial link between these two goals is the understanding of how the flourishing of life on earth is constitutive of the human good, as we dialectically develop in relation to the planetary whole.
 As Thomas Berry has noted, a central aspect of the human good is to enjoy and indeed celebrate the goodness of the universe, a goodness that is most meaningfully manifested for us in the beauty, richness, diversity and complexity of life on earth (the social and ecological unity-in-diversity).